melolikepz/English-TTS/README.md

-# Persian-TTS
+# ِEnglish-TTS
-Persian Text-to-Speech from Scratch
+English Text-to-Speech from Scratch